E. 29th AVENUE TOWN CENTER

 From a quick pick-me-up, to the most luxurious and relaxing treatment, JC Nail Spa provides manicures, pedicures, waxes and, above all, an exceptional experience for royal customers who deserve to be pampered and indulged.

-Lee was encouraged to open her salon in Stapleton by others who already owned businesses there, and is glad she heeded their advice.
+Lee was encouraged to open her salon in the Shops at Northfield by others who already owned businesses there, and is glad she heeded their advice.

 Walk-ins and appointments are welcomed